-KANSAS CITY (AP) — Some Missouri lawmakers believe it’s not fair convicted murderers and child molesters are eligible for food stamps, but people who have been convicted of felony drug crimes are not.
+KANSAS CITY, Mo.
+(AP) - Some Missouri lawmakers believe it's not fair that convicted murderers and child molesters are eligible for food stamps, but people who have been convicted of felony drug crimes are not.

 A House measure sponsored by three Republicans and one Democrat seeks to remove the state's ban on federal food stamp aid to convicted drug felons.
 The bill made it out of committee last year, but never reached the House floor for debate.